austinzmchen/austinzmchen.github.io/AustinResume.md

 # Austin Chen

 austin@accodeworks.com
-Canadian Citizen, BASc in Computer Engineering
+BASc in Computer Engineering
 cell: +1 647-523-5397

 My objective is to improve mobile software systems through development of battle-tested techniques as well as application of engineering principles.
-I enjoy lead by example and getting my hands dirty.
+I enjoy leading by example and getting my hands dirty.

 ---